jofrony/Neuromodulation-software/README.md

 # Example simulations

 In the folder, examples, there are simulations using Snudda (both replay and adaptive).
 These examples require that Snudda is installed on your loca machine (including NEURON).

+Follow instructions in the notebooks (jupyter).

+# Contact

+Open an issue if you are having problems with the simulatons